s-bl/ALLogger/README.md

 See `test/multiprocessing_test.py`.

-Make sure that each subprocess calls
+Make sure that each subprocess that creates a logger with a custom logdir calls

 ```
 allogger.close()